domgom/kontr/ROADMAP.md

 context for extension functions (not really necessary as we don't extend classes that aren't ours so namespace pollution is negligible)

 ## DONE
-✅prism.js for code highlighting in the website
+✅web version (render) to upload collection and generate kontr dsl ✅prism.js for code highlighting in the website
 ✅show DSL colouring syntax on png capture in the documentation ✅handcrafted postman collection with one example of each case